 Chiang Mai is best known for its floating lantern festival (a.k.a., Yi Peng) and being one of the best places for digital nomads because of the low cost of living, good internet connection, and proximity to the border (read: visa run).
-However, there are a lot more Chiang Mai attractions that I wasn’t able to appreciate when I first when there.
+However, there are a lot more Chiang Mai attractions that I wasn’t able to appreciate when I first went there.

-I had visited Chiang Mai with a travel buddy in 2014; he got bored after a few days and he convinced me to move on to Chiang Dao.
+I had first visited Chiang Mai with a travel buddy in 2014; he got bored after a few days and convinced me to move on to Chiang Dao.
 One possible reason for the boredom was the fact that we just stayed in the Old Town; we never did try to find out if there are other things to do in the northern capital.

 I was glad, then, that I got another chance to see the attractions in Chiang Mai through the invitation of the Tourism Authority of Thailand (Philippines) and Thai Airways.
 We stayed 4 days in the northern capital and saw so much.